-The Committee will meet at least four times annually (or more frequently as circumstances dictate).

-Committee meetings may be held in person, by video-conference, by means of telephone or by any combination any of the foregoing.

-18. Notice of Meeting

-Notice of the time and place of every meeting may be given orally, in writing, by facsimile or by email to each member of the Committee at least 48 hours prior to the time fixed for such meeting.
+- 7. Committee Meeting - (a) The Committee will meet at least four times annually (or more frequently as circumstances dictate). - (b) Committee meetings may be held in person, by video-conference, by means of telephone or by any combination any of the foregoing. - 8.
+Notice of Meeting - (a) Notice of the time and place of every meeting may be given orally, in writing, by facsimile or by e-mail to each member of the Committee at least 48 hours prior to the time fixed for such meeting.

-A member may in any manner waive notice of the meeting.
-Attendance of a member at the meeting shall constitute waiver of notice of the meeting except where a member attends a meeting for the express purpose of objecting to the transaction of any business on the grounds that the meeting was not lawfully called.
+- (b) A member may in any manner waive notice of the meeting.
+Attendance of a member at the meeting shall constitute waiver of notice of the meeting except where a member attends a meeting for the express purpose of objecting to the transaction of any business on the grounds that the meeting was not lawfully called. - 9.
+Quorum

-19. Quorum

-A quorum will be a majority of the members of the Committee present in person, by videoconference, by telephone or by a combination thereof.
+A quorum will be a majority of the members of the Committee present in person, by video-conference, by telephone or by a combination thereof.

-20. Attendance at Meetings

-The Chief Financial Officer is expected to be available to attend meetings, but a portion of every meeting can be reserved for in camera discussion with the Chief Financial Officer, or any other member of management, being present.

-The Committee may by specific invitation have other resource persons in attendance.
-The Committee shall have the right to determine who shall and who shall not be present at any time during a meeting of the Committee.
-21. Meeting Agenda
+- 10. Attendance at Meetings - (a) The Chief Financial Officer is expected to be available to attend meetings, but a portion of every meeting can be reserved for in camera discussion without the Chief Financial Officer or any other member of Management, being present. - (b) The Committee may by specific invitation have other resource persons in attendance. - (c) The Committee shall have the right to determine who shall and who shall not be present at any time during a meeting of the Committee. - 11.
+Meeting Agenda

-Committee meeting agendas shall be set by the Chair of the Committee in consultation with Committee members, management if appropriate, and the external auditors if appropriate.
+Committee meeting agendas shall be set by the Chair of the Committee in consultation with Committee members, Management if appropriate, and the external auditor if appropriate.

-22. Minutes
+12. Minutes